kevinAlbs/specifications/source/client-side-encryption/client-side-encryption.rst

 queryType only applies when algorithm is "Indexed" or "Range".
 It is an error to set queryType when algorithm is not "Indexed" or "Range".

+NOTE: The Range algorithm is experimental only.
+It is not intended for public use.

 rangeOpts
 ^^^^^^^^^
 rangeOpts only applies when queryType is "range".
 It is an error to set rangeOpts when queryType is not "range".

+NOTE: The Range algorithm is experimental only.
+It is not intended for public use.

 User facing API: When Auto Encryption Fails